University of Oxford campus buildings

 CT / PS each 1.0 – 9.0

 The TARA (Test of Academic Reasoning for Admissions) is run by UAT-UK and delivered worldwide by Pearson VUE — the newest member of the same test family as the TMUA and ESAT.
 It comprises three 40-minute modules: Critical Thinking and Problem Solving, both multiple choice, plus a Writing Task.
-UCL uses it from 2026 entry for all undergraduate Computer Science courses, Management Science and several social science degrees; Oxford uses it from 2027 entry for Economics and Management, PPE, the joint History courses (History and Economics / History and Politics), Human Sciences, Psychology and related social-science routes (single-honours History is not on the list).
+Oxford uses it from 2027 entry across 10 social-science courses (Economics and Management, PPE, History and Economics, History and Politics, Human Sciences, Experimental Psychology, Psychology and Philosophy and more; single-honours History and Computer Science are not on the list).
+UCL adopted it from 2026 entry and narrows it for 2027 entry to four Computer Science courses plus two in Mechanical Engineering, with its social-science routes moving to UCL's own Thinking Skills Test.
 Calculators and dictionaries are banned throughout.

 SCHEDULE